 The Office of Cancer Genomics (OCG), along with the Office of HIV and AIDS Malignancies (OHAM), initiated the HIV+ Tumor Molecular Characterization Project (HTMCP) to gain insight into the genetic events driving HIV-associated cancers and to determine why certain cancers, but not others, have higher incidences in HIV-positive patients.
 The molecular characterization data from patients identified through HTMCP will be available to the research community worldwide in a publicly available, yet patient privacy-protected database.

 Acquired immunodeficiency syndrome (AIDS) is a complex and devastating disease caused by infection with human immunodeficiency virus (HIV).
 The advent of highly active anti-retroviral therapy (HAART) has considerably slowed disease progression from HIV to full-blown AIDS, thereby increasing the number of people living with HIV.
 Despite this success in survivorship, certain types of cancers are becoming more prevalent in the expanding pool of HIV-infected individuals.
-This poses a challenge to global health, since at the end of 2017 approximately 36.9 million people were living with HIV worldwide (25.7 million in Sub-Saharan Africa and over 1.1 million in the US, according to the World Health Organization).
+This poses a challenge to global health, since at the end of 2017 approximately 36.9 million people were living with HIV worldwide (25.7 million in Sub-Saharan Africa and over 1.1 million in the US, according to the UNAIDS, World Health Organization, and HIV.gov).
 While co-infecting viruses and, possibly, immunodeficiency may play a role in the pathogenesis of HIV-associated cancers, our understanding of its etiology is inadequate.
 Understanding the molecular causes of these tumors may translate into improved therapies for a growing population of patients doubly afflicted with HIV and cancer.

 HTMCP is an ongoing project; diffuse large B-cell lymphoma (DLBCL) and lung cancer projects are currently in Phase II of the timeline.
 Cervical cancer project is in Phase IV of the timeline.